wdamron/arm/INSTRUCTIONS.md

 ## BL

+Branch with Link.

 ```
 bl <offset>  ·············································  (offset >> 2 is 26-bit (+/- 128 MB))
 ```

 ## BLR

+Branch with Link to Register.

 ```
 blr Xd